 Chair Commissioners asked if there was any more business requiring the DSS Board attention before going into closed session.

-Chair Commissioner Wendy Jacobs moved for the DSS Board to go to closed session to consider the qualifications, competence, performance, character fitness, conditions of appointment or conditions of initial employment of an individual public officer or employee or prospective public officer or employee, or to hear or investigate a complaint, charge, or events by or against an individual public officer or employee.
+Hearing none, Chair Commissioner Wendy Jacobs moved for the DSS Board to go to closed session to consider the qualifications, competence, performance, character fitness, conditions of appointment or conditions of initial employment of an individual public officer or employee or prospective public officer or employee, or to hear or investigate a complaint, charge, or events by or against an individual public officer or employee.
 General personnel policy issues may not be considered in a closed session.
 A public body may not consider the qualifications, competence or performance character fitness appointment or removal of remember of the public body or another body and may not consider or fill vacancy among its own membership, except in an open meeting.
 Final action making an appointment or discharge or removal by public body.
 Having final authority for the appointment or discharge or removal shall be taken in an open meeting.
 The DSS Board voted unanimously to move to closed session

 The DSS Board returned to regular meeting.
 No action taken.